-Fewer than 30 % of patients with diabetes who are on insulin therapy achieve target glycated haemoglobin (HbA{1c}) levels.
+Less than 30 % of patients with diabetes who are on insulin therapy achieve target glycated hemoglobin (HbA{1C}) levels.
 Automated bolus calculators (ABCs) are now almost universally used for patients on insulin pump therapy to calculate pre-meal insulin doses.
-Use of ABCs in glucose monitors and smart phone applications have the potential to improve glucose control in a larger population of individuals with diabetes on insulin therapy by overcoming the fear of hypoglycaemia and assisting those with low numeracy skills.
+Use of ABCs in glucose monitors and smart phone applications have the potential to improve glucose control in a larger population of individuals with diabetes on insulin therapy by overcoming the fear of hypoglycemia and assisting those with low numeracy skills.